 Whether you use a timer on your cell phone, your stove, or a separate one like this one, it’s essential to have a timer when you’re cooking and baking.
 This one has a simple appearance and a magnetic back in case you want to store it on your fridge.

 A timer saves you time because you’re not constantly checking the oven to check if the food is done.
 You can just set the timer and go to the other room if you need to.
 Am I the only one who thinks…”I’ll just check on it, I don’t need to set a timer”…and then a few minutes later you think…”what’s that smell?
 OH!”

 Uses: Anything you’re cooking that has a cooking/baking time requirement.

 Having a sharp knife in your kitchen can definitely save time.
 Have you ever tried to slice a tomato with a dull knife?
 I have.
 It squashes more than slices.
 And takes much more time and effort.
 Getting our knives sharpened is currently at the top of our to-do list (well, it’s on the to-do list.
 But somehow never quite gets checked off).

 This knife is my favorite of all our knives.
 The little indentations on the side of the blade keep it from sticking too much (to a block of cheese, for example).

 Uses: Chopping food (fruit, vegetable, meat, cheese, etc.).

-A mandoline is great if you want to uniformly slice fruits and vegetables quickly, especially if you’re in need of a knife sharpening date.
+A mandoline is great if you want to uniformly slice fruits and vegetables quickly, especially if your knives are in need of a date with the sharpener.

 Well, there you have it!
-Seven tools that will save you time in the kitchen.
+Seven tools that will save you time in the kitchen and make your life easier.
 Do you have other favorite tools?
 Comment below to share your favorite time saving gadget/tool in your kitchen.